cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 the given project name.

-For example, to have a TaskVine manager advertise its project name as `myproject`, add the following code snippet after creating the queue:
+For example, to have a TaskVine manager advertise its project name as `myproject`, add the following code snippet after creating the manager:

 === "Python"
     ```python